-There is no need of written evaluations.
+There is no need for written evaluations.
 Notwithstanding, any measurement - if the employer decides to apply them - should be mostly based on objective and quantifiable parameters which are to be previously known by the employee and informed to him/her in advance.
-It is also important to consider that parameters should be able to be proved in Court if the employee files a claim against such evaluation and its effects.
+It is also important to consider that parameters should be provable in court if the employee files a claim against such evaluation and its effects.